RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-fee-superfluid-0.1.0.md

 The payment is mainly expected through a SuperApp payment contract, but the request issuer can also declare payments manually.
 Fees shall not be paid for declarative payments.

 The SuperApp contract does the ERC777 token stream on behalf of the user.
-The contract ensures a link between an ERC777 SuperFluid stream and a request through a `paymentReference`.
+The contract ensures a link between an ERC777 SuperFluid stream and a request through a `paymentReference` stored in the userdata of the incoming stream.
 This `paymentReference` consists of the last 8 bytes of a salted hash of the requestId: `last8Bytes(hash(lowercase(requestId + salt + address)))`:

 The contract also ensures that the `feeAmount` amount of the ERC777 stream will be streamed to the `feeAddress`.